valerii-barenkov/gesture2text/README.md

 This project is intended as:

 * An academic prototype
-* A bachelor-level or early master-level project
+* Lightweight baseline for assistive HCI
 * A research exploration of inclusive HCI and applied machine learning for assistive systems

 It is not a medical device and is not intended for clinical use.